zeqo11/interview/data/README.md

 This could be thought of as a step in a DAG.
 If you want to use local-stack to save data into a “local S3” that’s ok, otherwise pseudocode to represent the S3 upload is fine.
 Also acceptable is writing out files to the local filesystem in whatever directory structure you would use for S3.

 ### Requirements
-- Retrieve the API data in the script using the provided API key
+- Create an account at api.data.gov to get an API key: https://api.data.gov/signup/ Retrieve the API data in the script using your new API key
-    - `I1cUnaR54kWoVRYUKn4cTruYulaUWDbIYuY7ByBo`
     - Instructions on API key usage here: https://api.data.gov/docs/developer-manual/
 - Data should be saved in Parquet format
 - Recalls should be stored with 1 file for each year, named {year}.parquet